GR360RY/htpc-ansible/roles/xbmc-mysql/README.md

 xbmc-mysql
 ===========

-An ansible role to setup and configure XBMC/Kodi Mysql Database under Debian based distro's.
+An ansible role to setup and configure Kodi Mysql Database under Debian based distro's.
 This role creates empty Music and Videos Databases with preconfigured media paths.

 Requirements